Gillitux/bookmark-app/README.md

 ## Technical Requirements
-•  Minimal global variables <br>
+Minimal global variables
-•  Create modules in separate files to organize your code<br>
+* Create modules in separate files to organize your code
-•  Logically group your functions (e.g. API methods, store methods...)<br>
+* Logically group your functions (e.g. API methods, store methods...)
-•  Keep your Data out of the DOM<br>
+* Keep your Data out of the DOM

-•  No direct DOM manipulation in your event handlers!<br>
+* No direct DOM manipulation in your event handlers!
-•  Follow the React-ful design pattern - change your state, re-render your component<br>
+* Follow the React-ful design pattern - change your state, re-render your component
-•  Use semantic HTML<br>
+* Use semantic HTML

-•  Use a responsive and mobile-first design<br>
+* Use a responsive and mobile-first design

-•  Visually and functionally solid in viewports for mobile and desktop<br>
+* Visually and functionally solid in viewports for mobile and desktop
-•  Follow a11y best practices<br>
+* Follow a11y best practices

-•  Refer back to the accessibility checklist and the lesson on forms<br>
+* Refer back to the accessibility checklist and the lesson on forms